Tours Sitemap Accessibility Skiptocontent Search

 Ancient Berber guitar, from the mosaic museum of Qasr Libya:

-The above mosaic image comes from Qasr Libya Museum ('Castle of Libya'), in Eastern Libya (Cyrenaica), and dates to before the Arabs arrived in North Africa.
+The above mosaic image comes from Qasr Libya Museum ('Castle of Libya'), in Eastern Libya (Cyrenaica), and dates to before the Arab invasions of North Africa.
 It was stated that the Castle's history goes back to, at least, the 4th century.
-It clearly shows a musical instrument very much like the present guitar, and therefore a proof that the instrument was in use in North Africa by the Berbers long before the Arabs arrived in Libya in the 7th century AD.
+It clearly shows a musical instrument very much like the present guitar, and therefore a proof that the instrument was in use in Berber North Africa long before the Arab invasions of Libya (and North Africa) in the 7th century AD.

-It is interesting to note that the word "mosaic" comes from Latin musaicum ('mosaic work'), in reference to the sacred and inspirational work of the matriarchal Muses; as it is also interesting to add that the medieval mosaics were often dedicated to the Muses, and thus the Greek word for "mosaic work" mouseion shows the /-n/ of [the Libyan] "Amazon", rather than the /-k/ of Latin musaicum.
-This means that 'music', 'mazigh', 'muses', 'amazon', 'mosaic', 'mooriske', 'masque', 'mouzgo', and 'amuse' are all amazingly related, one way or another, to the Ancient Mediterranean Basin, and also to one form of expression: sacred art and ritual dance.
+It is interesting to note that the word "mosaic" comes from Latin musaicum ('mosaic work'), in reference to the sacred and inspirational work of the matriarchal Muses; as it is also interesting to add that medieval mosaics were often dedicated to the Muses, and thus the Greek word for "mosaic work" is mouseion.
+This means that 'Amazon', 'music', 'mazigh', 'muses', 'mosaic', 'mooriske', 'masque', 'mouzgo', and 'amuse' are all amazingly related, one way or another, to the Ancient Mediterranean Basin and to one form of expression: sacred art and ritual dance.

 The ancient Mediterranean art.